Points of presence

 server.datacenter variable, for example, refers to a POP.

-Our network map shows current and planned locations of all Fastly POPs, information that is also available via the API.
+A list of all POPs currently in service is shown below, and is also available via the API and the Fastly CLI.
+Our network map also shows locations of all current Fastly POPs as well as planned future POPs and POP expansions.
 Announcements of POPs entering and leaving service, or of substantial changes to POP capacity, are made on our service status page.

 The design of the Fastly network balances issues such as provider diversity, connectivity, traffic volume, and optimum cache size.
 For Fastly customers, POP variability is most notable in its effect on cache hit ratio (i.e., the ratio of inbound requests that are able to be satisfied from cache).